Traffic Safety Program

 If you encounter an obstructed sidewalk or sight distance limitation due to overgrown vegetation, please call Kirkland Public Works at (425) 587-3900 so that the City can determine what, exactly, needs to be trimmed.
 If it is a safety issue (and not an aesthetics issue), the City will contact the resident or property owner and request the trimming be completed within a responsible time frame.
 If the work is not complete, (we automatically check) property owner will receive a reminder from the City.

 What You Need To Know About Maintenance

 All City-owned street trees need to be trimmed by the City Arborist.
-(But you can volunteer to water these street trees during the dry months - use the same volunteer link above.)
-If there is any question about whether a street tree is City-owned, please contact us.
+(But you can volunteer to water these street trees during the dry months - contact the City if you'd like to volunteer) If there is any question about whether a street tree is City-owned, please contact us.